Morganatic marriage: United Kingdom

 The concept of morganatic marriage has never clearly existed in any part of the United Kingdom, and historically the English crown descended through marriages with commoners as late as the 17th century.
 Only two of the six marriages Henry VIII made to secure an heir were with royal brides, and Elizabeth Woodville, queen of Edward IV of England, was also a commoner.

 Another link in the English succession involving marriage with a commoner was between John of Gaunt and Katherine Swynford.
-When they married after co-habiting for several years all children born previously were subsequently legitimated by Act of Parliament.
-King Henry IV later declared that they could not inherit the crown, but it is not clear that he had the right to do this.
-This marriage was important, as King Henry VII was descended from it, but Parliament still declared that he was king, so some issues remained unresolved.
+When they married after co-habiting for several years all children born previously were subsequently legitimated by Act of Parliament, this marriage was important, as King Henry VII was descended from it.

-The marriage of George IV as Prince of Wales to Maria Fitzherbert in 1785 is frequently referred to as morganatic: it was in fact doubly in breach of law, as a marriage to a Catholic and one not having been sanctioned by the king.
+The marriage in 1785 of George IV when he was Prince of Wales to Maria Fitzherbert has been claimed as being morganatic: it was instead unlawful, as it was a marriage which had not been sanctioned by the king, pursuant to the Royal Marriages Act 1772.
+Another point about it was that as Fitzherbert was a Roman Catholic, if it had been lawful, the provisions about such marriages in the Act of Settlement 1701 would have prevented the Prince of Wales from inheriting the throne.
+As it was unlawful, it could not.

 As in nearly all European monarchies extant in the 21st century, most approved marriages in the British royal family are with untitled commoners and have been for several generations.
-In 1923, the future George VI (then second in line to the throne as Duke of York), was the first future British monarch to marry a non-princess or prince since 1659 when the future James VII & II eloped with Anne Hyde.
+In 1923, the future George VI (then second in line to the throne as Duke of York), was the first future British monarch to marry a non-princess or prince since 1659 when the future James II of England eloped with Anne Hyde.
 Wives of British peers are entitled to use the feminine form of their husbands' peerages under English common law, while wives of royal princes share their husbands' styles by custom unless the Sovereign formally objects.

 For example, Catherine Middleton, a commoner, became the Duchess of Cambridge upon her marriage on 29 April 2011 to Prince William, who had been created Duke of Cambridge that morning.
 Camilla Parker Bowles, second wife of Charles, Prince of Wales (as he was at the time), legally held the title "Princess of Wales" but at the time that the engagement was announced it was declared that she would be known by the title "Duchess of Cornwall" and, in Scotland, Duchess of Rothesay (derived from other titles her husband held as heir apparent) in deference, it has been reported, to public feelings about the title's previous holder, the Prince's first wife Lady Diana Spencer.
 It was simultaneously stated that at such time, if any, her husband acceded to the throne, she would be known as "Princess Consort" rather than "Queen", although as the king's wife she would legally be queen.
 However, in her 2022 Accession Day message, Queen Elizabeth II stated that it was her "sincere wish" for Camilla to be "known as Queen Consort", and, on Charles' accession, Camilla took this title.